-Pre-Hearing Mandatory Meet and Confer; Acknowledgment of Advisement of Rights meet and confer conferences can be conducted.
+Pre-Hearing Mandatory Meet and Confer; Acknowledgment of Advisement of Rights

+A. All parties and/or counsel must meet and confer with DCSS prior to the hearing as set forth in notices to be served in advance.
+Parties must provide a working telephone number, and email if available, on their pleadings so the meet and confer conferences can be conducted.
 A party who has not provided their telephone number and/or email in the matter, must contact DCSS at 866-901-3212 or heretohelp@sdcounty.ca.gov at the earliest opportunity before the hearing to provide a telephone number and/or email at where they can be reached.